kiith-sa/upjs-gamedev/topics/making-graphics/slides/source/index.rst

   Analogous for ``G``/``R``/``S`` in all directions

-* GIF on next slide

 Go play around grabbining, rotating and scaling stuff now - in **edit** mode.

+.. container:: centered-bottom

+   GIF on next slide

 ----------------------
 Basic Blender controls